Feeds:

 Read Full Post »

-Yahweh’s promises to David are so lavish that they often accrue the adjective ‘unconditional’.
-Declared primarily in the Bible’s two great histories of Israel (Deuteronomy-2 Kings and Chronicles-Nehemiah) and then reflected upon in the Psalms and Prophets, Yahweh commits himself to David’s ‘house’ in seemingly open-ended manner.
+YHWH’s promises to David are so lavish that they often accrue the adjective ‘unconditional’.
+Declared primarily in the Bible’s two great histories of Israel (Deuteronomy-2 Kings and Chronicles-Nehemiah) and then reflected upon in the Psalms and Prophets, YHWH commits himself to David’s ‘house’ in seemingly open-ended manner. (more…)

 Read Full Post »